Triton of the Sea: Plot

 5000 years ago, the Triton clan lived in Atlantis until the Poseidon clan destroyed them all out of envy, leaving Triton the last survivor of his kind.
 The white dolphin Ruka took the orphaned Triton to the caves in coastal Japan to protect him from his enemies.

 Triton was taken in as a baby by the human boy, Kazuya Yasaki (矢崎和也).
 But Poseidon set off a huge tsunami that destroyed Kazuya's village and killed his father.
-Kazuya, his mother and Triton then moved to Tokyo.
-However, Kazuya was cheated out of his salary and in his anger committed murder.
+Kazuya, his mother and Triton then moved to Tokyo, but Kazuya was cheated out of his salary and in his anger committed murder.
 He becomes a fugitive and works on a ship that, unbeknown to Kazuya, delivers goods to Poseidon's base.

 As he grows older, Triton returns to the sea to take revenge on the Poseidon family.
 With his dolphin friends Ruka, Uru, Karu and Fin, he proceeds on a one-man war against the Poseidon family.
 During his journey, Triton meets Pipiko, the last surviving mermaid.
 Together, they work to stop Poseidon and his evil minions and get vengeance for their family.
 Triton kills all of Poseidon's 33 children one after another.
 Then he decides to go inside Poseidon's marine base to try to kill him.
 Supported by the human slaves working at the base, they almost succeeded, only to be betrayed by one of the slaves.

 During his battle with one of Poseidon's sons, Triton came to know Ganomosu, the big turtle who has lived for many years at sea and is very wise.
 Ganomosu advised Triton to live on a floating island which is his granddad's shell and is surrounded by seven whirlpools.

 Poseidon, who just managed to have another son with a sponge disguised as Pipiko, is unable to control this son, who is destroying everything in the sea.
 Triton and Poseidon came to a truce with turtle Ganomosu as witness, in which Triton will try to kill this monster provided Poseidon will not disturb the mermen and mermaids' peace anymore.
 Triton kills the monster by trapping it under the sun on dry land.

 Pipiko and Triton marry and Pipiko lays seven eggs.
 Three months later, two boys and five girls emerge.
 They are named after the colours of the rainbow: Blue Triton, Green Triton, Indigo Triton, Yellow Triton, Orange Triton, Red Triton, Violet Triton.